kubecost/docs/controller.md

 Cluster Controller wraps all functionality in and provides the same interface/CRDs as https://github.com/kubecost/cluster-turndown.
 Follow that documentation for usage instructions.
 You can safely ignore the deployment instructions in that README because you have already deployed Cluster Controller.

+> The v1 -> v2 breaking change mentioned in the cluster-turndown README also applies to Cluster Controller, but for v0.0.6 -> v0.1.0.
+Cluster Controller was upgraded to v0.1.0 in v1.94 of Kubecost.

 Edit this doc on [GitHub](https://github.com/kubecost/docs/blob/main/controller.md)

 <!--- {"article":"4407595938327","section":"4402815636375","permissiongroup":"1500001277122"} --->